matt-dale/MIDI_TO_OSC/README.md

 Once everything is entered and tested, click the RUN! button.
 At this point, the app goes to work.
 There are Incoming MIDI and Outgoing OSC indicators to let you know that the app is working for help with troubleshooting.

 If you'd like to save the current mapping to a file and create a new one, simply go into the folder where the app is run from and rename the midi_osc_settings.json file to something else.
 Then when you want to use that mapping again in the future, rename it to midi_osc_settings.json and the app will load it.

-## Download and install
-The current release is v2.0.0-beta and needs testing.
-Please download the zipped v2-beta.zip from the releases page. https://github.com/matt-dale/MIDI_TO_OSC/releases
-Extract the folder and run "main.exe" inside the main folder.
-This distribution is a debug version which displays a command line window behind the app displaying any errors that may have occurred.

 ## Testing from source/app design
 The app is written in Python and JavaScript/HTML, using the Python library Eel which launches a Google Chrome standalone browser window and communicates to the Python code to handle i/o.